abdibrokhim/wrapped25/README.md

 [^12]: After I announced the Open Source AI Hackathon, I got a lot of messages over email and LinkedIn.
 I was so surprised to see that top/ senior software/ ml/ startup engineers, and etc. are really interested to be a judge.
 Few of them reached out me directly to help me out with organizing the hackathon ( e.g., even more properly setting up the hackathon page, discord community server, etc.).
 It's cool tbh, for someone ( fe: me ) who doesn't work anywhere, but "just make things" (https://imcook.in).
 I would like to thank Vladislav Shakhrai – ML Tech Lead at Snap Inc. with 6+ years of AI/ML experience, launching products reaching over 100M+ engagements. ( LinkedIn: https://www.linkedin.com/in/shakhrayv/ ) for deep dive into the hackathon and helping me our with everything. ( ps: I know you are struggling... to find an idea and build it.
 Then check this post - https://www.linkedin.com/posts/abdibrokhim_i-know-you-are-struggling-to-find-an-idea-activity-7285736275242864644-ehpY ).

+[^13]: tbh. it's totally insane that US President Trump just launched meme coin $TRUMP.
+I was like: "what the heck is going on?".
+My bad i knew it so, so late.
+And i missed the opportunity to buy some. i went to sleep in the morning around 7am. unfortunately they launched 7:44am. that hurts! nooooooo. it's crazy. totally crazy. shitt. in 16h 39m after launch it worth $30.66B in Mkt Cap. it's..... they just killed meme coin market. twit: https://x.com/realDonaldTrump/status/1880446012168249386 .